cabforum/servercert/docs/BR.md

 The following SHALL apply for communicating the status of Certificates and Precertificates which include an Authority Information Access extension with an id-ad-ocsp accessMethod.

-Effective 2025-01-15, authoritative OCSP responses for Subscriber Certificates MUST be available (i.e. the responder MUST NOT respond with the "unknown" status) starting no more than 15 minutes after the certificate signing operation occurs.
+Effective 2025-01-15, an authoritative OCSP response for a Subscriber Certificate MUST be available (i.e. the responder MUST NOT respond with the "unknown" status) starting no more than 15 minutes after the Certificate or corresponding Precertificate is published or otherwise made available.

 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.
 The CA MAY process the Nonce extension (`1.3.6.1.5.5.7.48.1.2`) in accordance with RFC 8954.